appseconnect/docs/_posts/Package Documents/2020-12-23-Package-Document-For-SAPB1-Shopify-B2C.md

 ProcessFlows in this package are pre-configured with the action filters that are required to GET and POST data from Source to Destination Application minimizing the implementation time.
 Have a glance on the [Action Filter](https://docs.appseconnect.com/processflow/manage-actions-actionfilters-errorfilters/) documentation, for more information.

 ## LookUp Mapping:
-Your contains multiple Processflows and few of those Processflows may require mapping of specific values in certain fields as lookups.
-Few Processflow may need you to create these lookups manually in the Reference Tables of the APPSeCONNECT Repositories.
+Your Package contains multiple Processflows and few of those Processflows may require mapping of specific values in certain fields as lookups.
+Few Processflow requires to create these lookups manually in the Reference Tables of the APPSeCONNECT [Repositories](https://docs.appseconnect.com/processflow/Lookup-repository-masterdata/).
-Follow the documentation of Reference Tables for reference.
+Follow the documentation of [Reference Tables](https://docs.appseconnect.com/processflow/Lookup-repository-masterdata/#reference-tables) for reference.
 The lookups listed below needs to be created in reference tables for the below mentioned ProcessFlow.
 The list is put based on the format given below:

 [Processflow Name][Reference Table]